Black Friday (1945): Attack

 The engagement continued until 4:25 p.m.
 By that time the German ships had shot down seven Beaufighters and Fw 190As had claimed another two Beaufighters and a Mustang III.
 The Allied losses included six of the eleven 404 Squadron aircraft in the attack.
 The Germans killed 14 Allied airmen and took four prisoner of war.
 The Allies damaged Z33 and several of the other German ships and shot down either four or five Fw 190s.
 Linz and another German pilot were killed.
-Kriegsmarine fatalities included four sailors on Z33 and three on the converted trawler VP6808; both of the ships being damaged during the attack.
+Kriegsmarine fatalities included four sailors on Z33 and three on the converted trawler VP6808, both of the ships being damaged during the attack.
 There may also have been fatalities on the other German ships.

 Aftermath

 After departing the Førde Fjord area, the surviving Beaufighters, many of which were damaged, returned to RAF Dallachy.
 Several had difficulty making safe landings and two made belly landings due to undercarriage damage but no further aircraft were lost.
 The air and ground crew were shocked by the scale of the losses and the battle became known as "Black Friday".
-The losses suffered by the Dallachy Wing on 9 February were the highest any of Coastal Command's strike wings in one operation during the war.
+The losses suffered by the Dallachy Wing on 9 February were the highest of any of Coastal Command's strike wings in one operation during the war.

 The German fighters, many of which were short of fuel and ammunition, also broke off at about 4:25 p.m. and returned to base.
 On the night of 9/10 February, the German ships left Førde Fjord and continued their journey to Trondheim.
 A subsequent Allied attack on the ships by a different strike wing also failed.
 Z33 arrived in Trondheim on 11 February and was repaired and departed for Germany on 26 March, arriving safely at Swinemünde on 2 April.
 She did not see any further combat and was decommissioned at Brunsbüttel in late April as the Navy lacked the fuel needed to operate her.

 The losses incurred during the raid on Førde Fjord led to changes in the tactics used by Coastal Command strike wings.
 Following the attack, the Admiralty agreed to a proposal by Air Chief Marshal Sir Sholto Douglas, the commander of Coastal Command, to assign a higher priority to attacking merchant vessels than to destroyers and small warships.
 A second squadron of Mustangs was also transferred to protect Coastal Command aircraft operating near Norway from early March.
 Milson was awarded a bar to his Distinguished Service Order on 13 July 1945 for his leadership and courage during the raid on Førde Fjord, which was described in the citation as a "brilliantly executed operation".